 You’ll find it in a brick railway arch (handily, right in-between the new Barrafina and Casa Pastor), which you’ll easily be able to recognise thanks to the ice-filled oyster cart parked outside it.
 Inside it, the bare-brick walls gently curve up to become bare-brick ceilings, giving the space an appropriately cavernous, wine cellar-like feeling.
 All in all, it feels quite intimate, a sense that’s heightened by the warm terracotta flooring and subtle lighting.

 On the menu, you’ll find a carefully picked wine list, curated with the help of Above Sea Level’s Aimee Hartley.
 There’s a bit of everything on there, from well-known bottles to the more unusual, with a vague slant towards smaller producers and low-intervention vineyards.
 The basic idea is to cover virtually every price point, and every style, while obviously making sure it’s all, you know, delicious.

 As for the food?
 Well, it kind of takes a back seat thanks to the fact that the kitchen only has two hobs and a single oven (hence touches like the oyster cart outside) but they’ve certainly made the most it, with a British menu of

 pot noodles and beans on toast hake with shrimp and lemon butter; some English onion soup with Montgomery toast; a guinea fowl and griolle mushroom pie; or a little marinaded Black Angus beef among others.
 And for dessert?
 There’s a comforting selection of treacle tart with crème fraîche, or a dark chocolate pot & shortbread.

 Just try to remember, it’s all about the wine.

-NOTE: The Drop is open now.
+NOTE: The Drop is open daily.
 It’s, ahem drop-in only, and you can find out more at their website right HERE.